 - Overall, if you have an aversion to big crowds and inflated tourist prices, you’ll find September an ideal month to travel South America

-Click HERE to see all tours to South America
+Click HERE to see our South America Tours

 Best City Escapes in September

 Temperatures start to rise in the Chilean capital and that spells excellent news for those wishing to cast off their South America adventures from here (thanks, Air New Zealand!)
 With daily averages in the low 20s, Santiago is quite perfect in September, especially as these colder months do keep the smog at bay.
 Be in town from the 18th when the whole country erupts in a week-long celebration of their revered Independence Day (Fiestas Patrias).
 Although this features an endless array of open-air parties, enormous street BBQ's, music, dancing and plenty of super potent wine drinking, it also means the whole country takes a ‘mini holiday’ so do book everything well in advance.